 In terms of drinks, you will need to buy drinking water.
 Tap water in Malaysia is not safe to drink.
 Be sure to also try the fresh fruit juices (significantly cheaper than what you would pay at home).
 Do be cautious of the ice, however, as it can be contaminated.

-If you stick to mainly local food, you can expect to spend the following per day:
+On average, you can expect to spend the following on food:

 Whether you plan on doing a lot of shopping in Malaysia or not, it’s always a good idea to have a little extra room in your budget for random spending.
 You may get overcharged at some point, need a little extra cash for a tip, have to buy a ticket that you weren’t expecting, etc. You also may find that you spend more on drinking water- Malaysia gets really hot.
 Little costs like these always seem to pop up while travelling through this part of the world, so I recommend allocating at least an extra $100 for these types of things.

 So, how much does it cost to go to Malaysia?
-For 2 weeks I estimate that you will need to budget about $2270 per person.
-While Malaysia isn’t quite as cheap as Vietnam or Thailand, you’ll find that a vacation here can be very affordable and, if you follow some of the tips I’ve listed in this article, you can cut down my estimates even more.
+For 2 weeks I estimate that you will need to budget about $2,520 per person.
+While Malaysia isn’t quite as cheap as Vietnam, Thailand or other parts of Southeast Asia, you’ll find that a vacation here can be very affordable and, if you follow some of the tips I’ve listed in this article, you can cut down my estimates even more.